-- Validate the snow emission modeling, including recent improvements accounting for ice lenses (Montpetit et al., 2013) and snow density in the 367-550 kg m-3 range (Dierking et al., 2012). - 2.
-Evaluate the different contributions to modeling uncertainty (snow grains, snow density, ice lenses, soil and vegetation measurements).
+- 1. to validate the snow emission modeling, including recent improvements accounting for ice lenses (Montpetit et al., 2013) and snow density in the 367-550 kg m-3 range (Dierking et al., 2012); - 2. to evaluate the different contributions to modeling uncertainty (snow grains, snow density, ice lenses, soil and vegetation measurements); - 3. to quantify the sensitivity of simulated $T{\rm B}$ to the measurement accuracy.